 Is Mediation Right for Me?

 Mediation is most successful for those parties who wish to maintain relationships with each other after the case is resolved.
-Taking part in an acrimonious case before a judge often damages relationships beyond repair, so these parties typically get the most out of the process because they can share their frustrations and have a discussion about a range of issues that would not be allowed in court.
+Taking part in an acrimonious case before a judge often damages relationships beyond repair.
+Parties get the most out of the mediation process when they can share their frustrations in a civil manner and discuss various issues that may not come out in court.

-Mediators can help explain mediation process and potential benefits of resolving a case outside of small claims court.
-If you believe that the other party will be reluctant to accept your offer for mediation, consider informing the court administrator or small claims mediation department, and they can reach out to that party and answer any questions about the process.
+Mediators can help explain the mediation process and potential benefits of resolving a case outside of small claims court.
+If you believe the other party will be reluctant to accept your offer for mediation, consider informing the court administrator or small claims mediation department.
+They can reach out to the reluctant party and answer any questions.

-Particularly when it's the other party that requests mediation, it's a good idea to invest 30 minutes to at least listen to what they have to say.
-The fact that they want to mediate the dispute signals that they are willing to compromise, and because of the factors just discussed, it's worth going into a mediation with an open mind.
+Particularly when the other party requests mediation, it's a good idea to invest some time into at least listening to what they have to say.
+The fact that they want to mediate the dispute signals that they may be open to compromise.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help